 There are museums and historical buildings such as Venetian and Turkish monuments that still stand firm to remind you of its past glory.

-It goes without saying that the Old Town in Chania is more charming and a must-visit during your stay in Crete.
+The Old Town in Chania is more charming and a must-visit during your stay in Crete.
 Walk among its tiny alleyways, and you will be rewarded with unparalleled beauty.

 (Again… It’s a Tie!)